WowLabz/tasking_backend/pallets/pallet-court/README.md

  ( Do we need to check if the worker is the bidder and the customer is the publisher while calling the extrinsic)
 3. Resolve Cases

+// Have alice by defaut as super user who will ideally be a council member

 In the case of no one votes, do we need to calculate potential jurors again inclusive of people who accepted duty last time Pass entire court adjourned in a if condition based on final juror length (Once Super user is added change maximum number of court initations to 3)